 Many people think vegetable oils are healthy.
-The word vegetable might have something to do with it.
-Or maybe it’s the American Heart Association — a group that’s endorsed soybean oil, corn oil, and the rest of the vegetable oils as “heart healthy” for nearly half a century[*].
+After all, the American Heart Association has endorsed soybean oil, corn oil, and the rest of the vegetable oils as “heart-healthy” for decades[*].
+But is vegetable oil bad for you?

-Whatever the reason, what’s certain is that vegetable oils have made their way into more and more foods (especially processed foods) over the last 50 years, while fats like butter and coconut oil have been phased out.
+Certain vegetable oils have made their way into more and more food (especially processed foods) over the last 50 years, while fats like butter and coconut oil have been phased out.

 But don’t be fooled: Vegetable oils have no place on a healthy ketogenic diet.
 The trouble is that vegetable oils are rich in linoleic acid and other inflammatory and easily oxidized omega-6 fatty acids.
 These oils are harmful to your metabolism, inflammation levels, oxidative stress, weight regulation, and risk of cancer.

-For the last half-century, the American Heart Association has maintained that saturated fat is a driving cause of heart disease and that for the sake of your heart, you should replace saturated fats like butter and coconut oil with “heart healthy” vegetable oils rich in omega-6 fatty acids.
+For the last half-century, the American Heart Association has maintained that saturated fat drives heart disease.
+The organization suggests replacing saturated fats like butter and coconut oil with “heart-healthy” vegetable oils rich in omega-6 fatty acids.

-However, more and more research is coming out that suggests the exact opposite.
-In the last decade, several large, independent reviews of the research have found that dietary saturated fat is not associated with heart disease[*][*].
+However, more research is coming out that suggests the exact opposite is true.
+In the last decade, several extensive, independent reviews of the research have found that dietary saturated fat is not associated with cardiovascular risk factors, including heart attacks[*][*].

-When you store (or eat) fat, you store it in triglyceride form.
+When you eat fat, you store it in triglyceride form.
 When it’s time to use that fat for energy — on a ketogenic diet, for instance — the triglyceride is broken down into fatty acids.

 Fatty acids are the building blocks of fat.
 There are a few different types, each with unique effects on your health.

-Here are the four major types of fatty acids:
+The four major types of fatty acids are:

 - Saturated fatty acid (SFA)